bkoz/documentum/README.md

 The content server installation scripts want to run `rngd -b -r /dev/urandom -o /dev/random` to increase the kernel entropy.
 As far as I can tell, this requires running the pod in privileged mode (see notes at the end).
 The following approach, which I've verified does work, is to pin all pods in the project to a given application node by patching the deployment configuration's `node-selector` with the hostname then run the above `rngd` command on that host.
 This approach also satisfies the requirement that the container host  `EXTERNAL_IP` be passed into the content server pod before the installer scripts are run.

-Example patch command (set APP-NODE-HOSTNAME to match your environment):
+Example patch command (substitute APP-NODE-HOSTNAME with your app hostname):
 ```
 oc patch namespace documentum -p '{"metadata":{"annotations":{"openshift.io/node-selector": "kubernetes.io/hostname=APP-NODE-HOSTNAME"}}}'
 ```